Last Updated on 2nd September 2023 by peppe8o

-The new Raspberry PI Pico has 40 unpopulated PIN for your project, plus 3 additional PIN for debug purposes.
+The new Raspberry PI Pico has 40 unpopulated PINs for your project, plus 3 additional PINs for debug purposes.

-The new Pico comes with a GPIO mapping completely different from common Raspberry PI boards.
-Following picture shows the official map:
+The Raspberry PI Pico pinout comes with a GPIO mapping completely different from common Raspberry PI boards.
+The following picture shows the official map for the Pico version without WiFi:

-Some GPIOs are present even if not phisically accessible and are used for internal board functions:
+Some GPIOs are present even if not physically accessible and are used for internal board functions:

 - GPIO29 – in ADC mode (ADC3), used to measure VSYS/3